 Tips for container gardening

 - Most plants need a minimum of five hours sunlight per day.
-If you have a constantly shaded yard or balcony, or live in an area that just doesn’t get that much light reliable, choose leafy vegetables like cabbage and lettuces that grow well in shade.
-You can actually grow sunlight-craving plants indoors, if you have room, using fluorescent bulbs as their light source.
+If your growing area doesn’t get that much sunlight, choose leafy vegetables like cabbage and lettuces that grow well in shade.
+You can actually grow sunlight-craving plants indoors using fluorescent bulbs as their light source.
 (There are also more expensive bulbs that simulate full-spectrum daylight, but many people get good results with plain, cheap fluorescents, so give those a shot first.
 The more expensive bulbs will still pay for themselves, compared to buying the produce from a grocery store.)

 - The best pots are glazed ceramic.
 Cedar and redwood are rot-resistant and therefore good choices if you want wooden containers, as long as you make sure they’re not treated with anything that could hurt the plants.
 Plastic is to be avoided, as some of it could leech stuff into your soil.

-- Research each plant you’re interested in growing to determine what soil mix it needs, what its watering schedule will be, what fertilizer to add to the water and what sort of container it should be in.
-Here’s a very general list of plants and their particular needs.
-Scroll down on this page for a nice chart listing how much sun and other information about a long list of plants you can grow in containers in or around your home.
+- Research each plant you’re interested in growing.
+You need to know what soil mix it needs, how much water, what fertilizer to add to the water, and what sort of container it needs.
+Check this very general list of plants and their particular needs.
+Scroll down on this page for a nice chart listing information about a long list of plants you can grow in containers in or around your home.

 - Go to your favorite search engine and query “container gardening [your city/state/country/region]”.
-Not only will this bring up online articles from local newspapers and other region-specific tips, but it may direct you to offline resources, such as gardening groups you can join.
+This will bring up online articles from local newspapers and other region-specific tips.
+It may also direct you to offline resources, such as gardening groups you can join.
 Don’t expect the best results to be on the first page.
-You may need to dig a bit.
+You may need to dig a bit (no pun intended).

-- Some plants may attract insects, so you need to learn what you can spray on them or plant next to them to repel insects without putting damaging chemicals on your future food.
-You also need to learn which insects are not your enemy – many of the bugs that plants attract are beneficial in some way, and while you don’t want them eating your whole harvest, a few bug-nibbled leaves here and there don’t necessarily mean you need to go on the war path against bugs.
+- Some plants may attract insects, so you need to learn what you can spray on them or plant next to them to repel insects .
+You also need to learn which insects are not your enemy.
+Many bugs can benefit your garden in some way, and while you don’t want them eating your whole harvest, a few bug-nibbled leaves here may not be worth going to war against bugs.